GrafGenerator/php-fuzzy-duplicates/README.md

   }
   ```
   It will return the list of clients, each item contains original existing client and specially generated duplicate.
+  Clients generated in deterministic manner, duplicates are always inserted last, and duplicate the first `intendedDuplicates` clients, so, f.e. if we have 1000 clients and 100 duplicates, duplicates will be at ids 901-1000 and duplicate ids 1-100, so 901 duplicates 1, 902 duplicates 2 and so on.

+  **Note:** this operation clears any clients that were earlier in the DB.

   * Perform POST request to the API `/fuzzyDuplicates`.
 It will return the list of fuzzy matched clients and time spent for matching.